Mexican Pasta Salad with Flank Steak

 Instead of bowtie pasta, try rotini or penne.
 Avoid smaller shapes like macaroni or shells — they’ll get lost among the other ingredients.

 Sensitive to heat?
 Swap pickled jalapenos for banana peppers instead.
-You may also want to soak red onion slices in ice water to remove some of the natural bite.
+You may also want to soak red onion slices in ice water before cooking to remove some of the natural bite.

 Absolutely!
-Combine everything the night before, adding just half of the dressing to the steak fajita salad.
+Combine everything the night before, adding just half of the dressing.
 Store the other half in a jar and place both in the refrigerator overnight.

-Then, add the rest of the dressing about an hour before serving and toss the steak pasta to coat.
+Then, add the rest of the dressing about an hour before serving and toss your fajita pasta salad so everything is well coated.

 Transfer leftovers to an airtight container and refrigerator for 3 to 4 days.

-If you plan on eating this throughout the week, make extra dressing and store it in a separate jar.
+If you plan on eating this Mexican pasta salad throughout the week, make extra dressing and store it in a separate jar.
 Then, you can add a little bit to your bowl to freshen it up!

 Enjoy!